paymongo/paymongo-ruby/README.md

 ## Usage

-The library needs to be configured with your account's secret key which is available in your [Paymongo Dashboard][api-keys].
+The library needs to be configured with your account's secret key which is available in your [PayMongo Dashboard][api-keys].
 Initialize the library to its
 value:

 ```ruby